atbolsh/TransformerHomunculus/README.md

 Small things like:
  -- transferring the saved weights
- -- examining the trained networks, whatever happened to them -- merging all the branches.
+ -- examining the trained networks, whatever happened to them X -- merging all the branches.
-    -- widgets into this
+X    -- widgets into this
-    -- this into master
+X    -- this into master
  -- knocking out ALL remaining frameworks
     -- start with zooming; easy enough, and takes a little creativity.
     -- continue with things related to actually moving.